MikkelHansen95/dataset/README.md

 Which movie had the highest budget?

-Which german movie is most popular?
+Which danish movie is most popular?

 Which english action movie had the biggest revene?